 Eyeliner- 6 months -2 years

 Again this depends on the type, for gel liners which come in a pot 6 months is the magic number while pencil liners last up to 2 years for the same reasons lip liners do, – they can be sharpened.

 Since eyeshadows come in different formulations they have different expiry dates.
 Here the dry powder formulations last much longer than cream eyeshadows.
 Power eye shadows last 2 years while cream eyeshadows last only 6 months.
 You can extend the lifespan of your cream eye shadows by making sure you use a clean brush each time.
 Because dirty brushes will introduce germs into the pot.

 Lipstick -2 years (24 months)

-This is usually quite easy to tell, lipstick which has gone ‘’off’’ usually smells or feels funny.
-So if you cannot remember the exact date you bought your lipstick (2 years is a long time ) keep an eye out any changes in texture and smell.
+This is usually quite easy to tell, lipstick that has gone ‘’off’’ usually smells or feels funny.
+So if you cannot remember the exact date you bought your lipstick (2 years is a long time ) keep an eye out for any changes in texture and smell.
 That is a clear indication it needs to go into the bin.